 Ms. Parnas is a 2012 Marshall Scholar.
-She earned a Masters Degree in Violin Performance, graduating with distinction from London’s Royal Academy of Music, where she studied with world-renowned violinist, György Pauk.
-Madalyn holds an Artist Diploma from Indiana University Jacobs School of Music, earning the Josef Gingold Award and twice receiving the Artistic Excellence Award.
+She holds a M.A. in Violin Performance, graduating with distinction from London’s Royal Academy of Music, and an Artist Diploma from Indiana University Jacobs School of Music, where she earned the Josef Gingold Award and twice the Artistic Excellence Award.
 She graduated summa cum laude majoring in Music Industry and French from The College of St. Rose.
 Her teachers include György Pauk, Jaime Laredo, James Buswell, Betty-Jean Hagen, and grandfather, legendary cellist Leslie Parnas.
 Ms. Parnas performs on a 1715 Alessandro Gagliano violin.
+Last updated: 02/07/2014

 -- Allan Kozinn, The New York Times